M66B/FairEmail/FAQ.md

 "*This error might result from a hardware malfunction or because a filesystem came unmounted while the file was open.*"

-This can't be fixed by the app and should be fixed by the device manufacturer.
+This can't be fixed by the app and must be fixed by the device manufacturer with an Android update.

 **Please do not blame the app for this!**